googleapis/google-api-nodejs-client/README.md

 ```

 ### HTTP/2
 This library has support for [HTTP/2](https://developers.google.com/web/fundamentals/performance/http2).
-This support is well-tested and suitable for use in production.
 To enable it, use the `http2` option anywhere request parameters are accepted:

 ```js
 const {google} = require('googleapis');